 – Anna-Riikka, Finnish-American, USA –

 Top Books that Help You Learn the Finnish Language

 Here are fantastic Finnish books that will help you in your Finnish language studies.

 - In a nutshell: Complete Finnish offers you all the information you need to go from a beginner to level 4 / B2 in Finnish.

-- For whom: If you are serious about Finnish and want to learn it all the way.
+- For whom: Those who are serious about Finnish and want to learn it thoroughly.

-- The package includes everything: audio, readers, grammar, exercises, cultural tidbits, and vocabulary.
+- PRO: package includes audio, readers, grammar, exercises, cultural tidbits, and vocabulary.

 From Start to Finnish by Leila White